There are a few reasons you might need to revoke an application’s access to a user’s account.

 user_id.
 Assuming your resource server validates access tokens by looking them up in the database, then the next time the revoked client makes a request, their token will fail to validate.

-If you have a truly stateless mechanism of verifying tokens, and your resource server is validating tokens without sharing information with another system, then the only option is to wait for all outstanding tokens to expire, and prevent the application from being able to generate new tokens for that user.
+If you have a truly stateless mechanism of verifying tokens, and your resource server is validating tokens without sharing information with another system, then the only option is to wait for all outstanding tokens to expire, and prevent the application from being able to generate new tokens for that user by blocking any refresh token requests from that client ID.
 This is the primary reason to use extremely short-lived tokens when you are using self-encoded tokens.

-Since there is no mechanism to invalidate individual access tokens, instead you will need to invalidate the application’s refresh tokens for the particular user.
-This way the next time the application attempts to refresh the access token, the request for a new access token will be denied.
+You will also need to invalidate the application’s refresh tokens that were issued along with an access token.
+Revoking the refresh token means the next time the application attempts to refresh the access token, the request for a new access token will be denied.